dotnet/docs/docs/architecture/maui/introduction.md

 ## Sample application

-This guide includes a sample application, eShopOnContainers, that's an online store that includes the following functionality:
+This guide includes a sample application, eShop, that's an online store that includes the following functionality:

 - Authenticating and authorizing against a backend service.
-- Browsing a catalog of shirts, coffee mugs, and other marketing items.
+- Browsing a catalog of items.
 - Filtering the catalog.
 - Ordering items from the catalog.
 - Viewing the user's order history.